Welcome to PipeForge

 {

-private readonly List<string> _steps = new();
+public readonly List<string> Steps = new();

 public void AddStep(string stepName)